SYNOPSIS – One of the twenty-four “elders” interpreted the vision of the innumerable multitude standing before the Throne – Revelation 7:13-17.

 (Revelation 7:13-17) – “And one of the elders began, saying unto me — These who are arrayed in white robes, who are they? and whence came they?
-And I at once said to him — My lord! thou, knowest!
-And he said unto me — These are they who come out of the great tribulation, and they washed their robes, and made them white in the blood of the Lamb; For this cause, are they before the throne of God, and are rendering divine service unto him, day and night, in his sanctuary; and he that sitteth upon the throne shall spread his tent over them; They shall hunger no more, neither thirst any more, neither in any wise shall the sun fall upon them, nor any burning heat; Because the Lamb that is in the midst of the throne shall shepherd them, and shall lead them unto life’s fountains of waters; and God shall wipe away every tear out of their eyes.” – (The Emphasized Bible).
+And I at once said to him — My lord!
+Thou knowest!
+And he said unto me — These are they who come out of the great tribulation, and they washed their robes and made them white in the blood of the Lamb; For this cause are they before the throne of God and are rendering divine service unto him, day and night, in his sanctuary; and he that sitteth upon the throne shall spread his tent over them; They shall hunger no more, neither thirst any more, neither in any wise shall the sun fall upon them, nor any burning heat; Because the Lamb that is in the midst of the throne shall shepherd them and shall lead them unto life’s fountains of waters; and God shall wipe away every tear out of their eyes.” – (The Emphasized Bible).

 “Who is able to stand?”
-The question left hanging at the end of the sixth seal opening is now answered – The men and women John sees “standing” before the Throne and the Lamb have been enabled to do so by the blood of the Lamb.
-Standing before the Throne, the multitude receives vindication, not “wrath.”
+The question left hanging at the end of the sixth seal opening is now answered – The men and women “standing” before the Throne and the “Lamb” are enabled to do so by the “blood of the Lamb.”
+“Standing before the Throne,” the multitude receives vindication and not “wrath.”
 Rather than attempt to hide in caves or under rocks, they stand “day and night” offering worship before the Throne.

-(Daniel 12:1-3) – “And at that time will Michael, the great ruler who standeth for the sons of thy people, make a stand, and there will be a time of trouble, such as never was since there was a nation, up to that time.”
+(Daniel 12:1-3) – “And at that time will Michael, the great ruler who standeth for the sons of thy people make a stand, and there will be a time of trouble, such as never was since there was a nation up to that time.”

 The “tribulation” is called “great,” however, its duration is not specified; however long it is, the reader is not told.
 The term “tribulation” occurs five times in the book, almost always applied to saints.
-“Tribulation” is what the followers of the Lamb endure because of their testimony.
+“Tribulation” is what the followers of the “Lamb” endure because of their testimony.
 It is not identical with “wrath.”
-It is what the Dragon and its allies inflict on the “saints” (Revelation 1:9, 2:9-10, 2:22, 7:14).
+It is what the “Dragon” and its allies inflict on the “saints” – (Revelation 1:9, 2:9-10, 2:22, 7:14).

-- (Daniel 12:9-10) – “Then said he, Go thy way, Daniel; for closed up and sealed are the words until the time of the end.
-Many will purify themselves and be made white and be refined, but the lawless will act lawlessly, and none of the lawless shall understand, — but they who make wise shall understand.” – (The Emphasized Bible).
+(Daniel 12:9-10) – “Then said he, Go thy way, Daniel; for closed up and sealed are the words until the time of the end.
+Many will purify themselves and be made white and be refined, but the lawless will act lawlessly, and none of the lawless shall understand, — but they who make wise shall understand.”

 - (Revelation 1:5-6) – “Jesus Christ, — The Faithful Witness, The Firstborn of the Dead, and The Ruler of the Kings of the Earth.
-Unto him that loveth us, and loosed us out of our sins with his blood,— and he hath made us [to be] a kingdom — priests unto his God and Father.”
+Unto him that loveth us and loosed us out of our sins with his blood, and he hath made us [to be] a kingdom — priests unto his God and Father.”

-- (Revelation 5:10) – “And they sing a new song, saying — Worthy art thou to take the scroll and to open the seals thereof; because thou wast slain, and didst redeem unto God by thy blood [men] out of every tribe, and tongue, and people, and nation, And didst make them unto our God a kingdom and priests, — and they reign on the earth.”
+- (Revelation 5:10) – “And they sing a new song, saying — Worthy art thou to take the scroll and to open the seals thereof; because thou wast slain and didst redeem unto God by thy blood [men] out of every tribe, and tongue, and people, and nation, And didst make them unto our God a kingdom and priests, — and they reign on the earth.”